 The National Corporate Social Responsibility Data Portal is an initiative by the Ministry of Corporate Affairs, Government of India to establish a platform to disseminate Corporate Social Responsibility related data and information filed by the companies registered with it

 As mentioned above, for CSR contribution, the Government of India established this portal on which specific requirements such as equipment, medicines, will be posted, and the company may be permitted to contribute CSR funds in cash or kind towards those particular requirements.

 In the new fiscal year, a significant portion of the CSR funds can transfer to the CSR fund without upsetting commitments to ongoing projects

 Modification of Schedule VII of Companies Act, 2013 for COVID – 19

-Because of the spread of novel Corona Virus in India, Ministry of Corporate Affairs amends Schedule VII under Section 135 of Companies Act, 2013.
-According to the Schedule VII of Companies Act, Corporate Social Responsibility Policies activities are as follows:
+Because of the spread of the novel Corona Virus in India, the Ministry of Corporate Affairs amends Schedule VII under Section 135 of the Companies Act, 2013.
+According to the Schedule VII of the Companies Act, Corporate Social Responsibility Policies activities are as follows:

 - Eradicating extreme hunger and poverty

 - Producing child mortality and improving maternal health